Melania Trump: COVID-19 and 2020 presidential campaign

 Despite Donald's loss of the 2020 election, Melania ended her tenure by endorsing his false statement that he had been the legitimate election winner.
 For her final months in the White House, she stopped visiting her office in the East Wing and remained in the White House residence.
 Her focus at this time was on compiling photo albums of the decorations and renovations she had overseen through her tenure.
 Melania was managing photography at the White House when the January 6 United States Capitol attack took place and gave no comment at the time.
 She later said that she would have commented if she had been "fully informed of all the details".
 Her communications director Stephanie Grisham later stated she had sent Melania a text message asking her to make a statement condemning the violence and resigned when that did not happen.
 On January 18, Melania released a farewell video asking the American people to uphold the principles of her Be Best campaign.
-She did not contact incoming first lady Jill Biden to make transition arrangements or provide her the traditional tour of the White House.
-She did, however, follow the tradition of leaving a letter for the incoming first lady.
+She followed the tradition of leaving a letter for incoming first lady Jill Biden, but she did not contact her to make transition arrangements or provide her the traditional tour of the White House.